Mustang of the Week: Staff Sgt. Jose Medina

 |0

 This work, Mustang of the Week: Staff Sgt.
-Jose Medina [Image 3 of 3], by SrA Rome Bowermaster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Jose Medina, by SrA Rome Bowermaster, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.